Game to beware for each Top 25 college football team

 12. Texas A&M: Sept.
 7 at Clemson

 Let's not overthink this one.
 It's a Week 2 trip to Clemson that will set the tone in Year 2 for Jimbo Fisher.
 His Aggies handled themselves well at home against the Tigers last season, nearly upsetting the future national champs, but this game will be different.
-On the road, they won't surprise Dabo Swinney's squad this time around.
+They won't surprise Dabo Swinney's squad this time around.
 There's a lot of buzz about how quarterback Kellen Mond will improve after a full season in Fisher's system, and this will be his proving ground. -- Scarborough

 13. Penn State: Sept.
 27 at Maryland